 - Ensure that official documents (high school transcripts, college transcripts, program requirement exception forms, etc.) used to satisfy degree requirements are received by Enrollment Services by the last day of the term in which you plan to graduate.

 What to Expect

 - Upon review of your graduation application, you will be notified via your SWIC student e-mail account regarding your degree status.
+Graduation applications will be reviewed once enrollment opens for the semester in which you plan to graduate.
 If you do not receive notification by the start of the term in which you plan to graduate, you should contact Enrollment Services in person or by phone at 618-235-2700, ext.
 5018, to ensure your application was received.
 You can also check your graduation status by logging on to eSTORM, selecting My Academics and then clicking on View My Graduation Status under Graduation.